cloudfoundry/docs-dev-guide/deploy-apps/ruby-tips.html.md

 Example:

 <pre class="terminal">
-$ cf scale sidekiq-worker --instances 2
+$ cf scale sidekiq-worker -i 2
 </pre>

 ## <a id='buildpack'></a>About the Ruby Buildpack ##